 It’s easy to overthink while pregnant.
 But between getting ready for the new baby, and dealing with office stress, it’s important to stay positive.
 Limit the number of things you’re allowed to worry about and take care of those.
 Prepare your bank account, solidify your work environment, eliminate unnecessary stress, and try to relax.

 After creating the foundation of your preparation – talking with your boss, getting ready for the worst, and trying to relax -, be proactive about your well-being in your everyday life.
 This means allowing yourself some breaks during working hours, like short walks, a few minutes of deep breathing, a decent lunch, or anything possible at your office.
 Pacing yourself can be the key to maintaining your wellbeing, as you’ll be less likely to burn out, and will help eliminate stress factors.

-To summarize, it’s all about feeling safe and comfortable at all times.
+It’s all about feeling safe and comfortable at all times.
 Everything is revolving around your future baby at the moment, and your job is to secure its needs.
-Try to enjoy your work, don’t take on more than you can handle.
-Layering your clothes, stretching, good support in your chair, could all change your entire pregnancy for the better.
+Try to enjoy your work; don’t take on more than you can handle.
+Layering your clothes, stretching, and getting good support in your chair could all change your entire pregnancy for the better.
 And last but not least, you can utilize the changes your body goes through, and maybe you’ll be an even greater asset in the workplace for it!